A Pandemics Primer

 John Lorinc, Senior Editor, Defining Moments Canada

-Long before phrases like “social distancing,” “self-isolation” and “flattening the curve” became the linguistic touchstones of the COVID-19 pandemic of early 2020, Canadians had gradually become accustomed to another form of public health language: friendly but insistent public service announcements about the importance of getting an influenza vaccine shot each year, starting some time in the late fall.
-Health agencies placed ads in bus shelters, newspapers and websites, while drug store chains in some regions moved to offer free inoculations.
+Long before phrases like “social distancing,” “self-isolation,” and “flattening the curve” became the linguistic touchstones of the COVID-19 pandemic of early 2020, Canadians had gradually become accustomed to another form of public health language: friendly but insistent public-service announcements about the importance of getting an influenza vaccine shot each year, starting sometime in the late fall.
+Health agencies placed ads in bus shelters, in newspapers, and on websites, while drugstore chains in some regions moved to offer free inoculations.

 Older people will also remember the polio epidemics that worsened across Canada from the late 1920s through the late 1950s during the years before polio vaccines were widely available.
-“The Crippler” left in its wake close to 50,000 children, as well as adults, with varying degrees of muscle weakness and paralysis, and over 4,100 dead after the poliovirus seriously weakened or paralyzed the muscles that controlled breathing, despite the support of the “iron lung.”
+“The Crippler” left in its wake close to 50,000 children, as well as adults, with varying degrees of muscle weakness and paralysis and more than 4,100 dead after the poliovirus seriously weakened or paralyzed the muscles that control breathing, despite the support of the “iron lung.”

-During the 1980s and 1990s, HIV — which attacks the immune system and is passed by sexual contact, blood transfusions and intravenous drug use — spread rapidly around the world.
-Acquired Immune Deficiency Syndrome (AIDS) was lethal until the development of treatment regimes, public education campaigns and other prevention measures.
+During the 1980s and 1990s, HIV – which attacks the immune system and is passed by sexual contact, blood transfusions, and intravenous drug use – spread rapidly around the world.
+Acquired immunodeficiency syndrome (AIDS) was lethal until the development of treatment regimes, public education campaigns, and other prevention measures.
 In 2003, thousands of people fell ill, and many died, during an especially severe outbreak in Toronto that seemed to target hospitals and health care workers.
-This was “SARS” (Severe Acute Respiratory Syndrome), a pneumonia-like infection caused by a novel coronavirus (similar to COVID-19) that began in China and was imported into Canada.
+This was “SARS” (severe acute respiratory syndrome), a pneumonia-like infection caused by a novel coronavirus (similar to COVID-19) that began in China and was imported into Canada.

-Meanwhile, certain sub-populations, like homeless shelter users, as well as Indigenous communities, especially Inuit, have experienced tuberculosis (TB) outbreaks, although public health authorities have taken steps to contain the spread among vulnerable individuals.
-And in recent years, measles has made a dramatic come-back in many parts of the world and some Canadian cities due to growing numbers of parents who refuse to inoculate their infants out of a concern, stoked on social media but unfounded scientifically, about a link between measles vaccines and autism.
+Meanwhile, certain sub-populations, like homeless shelter users and Indigenous communities, especially Inuit, have experienced tuberculosis (TB) outbreaks, although public health authorities have taken steps to contain the spread among vulnerable individuals.
+And in recent years, measles has made a dramatic comeback in many parts of the world and some Canadian cities due to growing numbers of parents who refuse to inoculate their infants out of a concern, stoked on social media but unfounded scientifically, about a link between measles vaccines and autism.